QotS ReservesQotS Reserves |

 J McWhann (Referee) |

-Clydebank returned to league duty with a workmanlike 2–0 win over Queen of the South Reserves at a cold and uninspiring Palmerston Park—a match that offered little in the way of excitement for the sparse crowd.
+Clydebank returned from Dumfries with both points after defeating Queen of the South Reserves 2-0 at Palmerston Park in a match that offered little entertainment for the spectators.

 Match report written by Stuart McBay